 For example, if a facility processes aqueous ammonia, it has processed 100 percent of the aqueous ammonia in that solution.
 If the ammonia remains in solution, then 10 percent of the total aqueous ammonia is counted towards the threshold.
-If there are any evaporative losses of anhydrous ammonia, then 100 percent of those losses must be counted processing towards the threshold. the manufacturing, processing, or otherwise threshold for the ammonia listing is exceeded, the facility must report 100 percent of these evaporative losses in Sections 5 and 8 of the Form R.
+If there are any evaporative losses of anhydrous ammonia, then 100 percent of those losses must be counted towards the processing threshold.
+If the manufacturing, processing, or otherwise use threshold for the ammonia listing is exceeded, the facility must report 100 percent of these evaporative losses in Sections 5 and 8 of the Form R.